fossr-project/ontogenia-cini/README.md

 Optional (NeOn pipelines):
 - `HERMIT_AUTO=true` enables best-effort local HermiT checks if a JAR is found in `HermiT/`
 - `HERMIT_STRIP_REMOTE_IMPORTS=1` (default) strips remote `owl:imports` before invoking HermiT to avoid network-dependent failures

+### HermiT (optional)
+NeOn-GPT pipelines can optionally run a logical consistency check with the HermiT reasoner.
+This repository does not bundle HermiT binaries.

+To enable local checks:
+1. Download the HermiT ZIP from `http://www.hermit-reasoner.com/`.
+2. Extract the JAR (e.g. `HermiT.jar` or `org.semanticweb.HermiT.jar`).
+3. Create a folder `HermiT/` at the repo root and place the JAR inside it.
+4. Set `HERMIT_AUTO=true` (and optionally keep `HERMIT_STRIP_REMOTE_IMPORTS=1`).

+If HermiT is not installed, consistency checks are skipped (generation and the other metrics still run).

 Activate the `.env` before running services: